 This survey highlights many other forms of distractions.
 For example, 76% remote workers believe that they are more productive because of no interruptions from colleagues.
 69% associated better productivity with less frequent meetings.

 Telecommute workers are generally more skilled than the ones who work in offices.
-72% have a college degree or higher.
+53% have at least a bachelor’s degree.
 A report on Telework trends suggests that 75% of telecommuters earn more than $65,000 a year that puts them in upper 80 percentile of all employees.

 Other than the professional skills, they have the much needed qualities like self-discipline, time management, and communication.
 Plus, they are more willing to learn and excel in their field.